-For this current evaluation, the vulnerability analysis did not lead to additional testing.
+For this current evaluation, the vulnerability analysis led to additional penetration testing of one week, 100% of which consisted of logical attacks.

 2.6.3 Test configuration

 The configuration of the sample used for independent evaluator testing and penetration testing was the same as described in the [ST].